 The plague reached Scotland.

 The plague had largely died out.
-It would return many times over the next few centuries until health and living standards improved.
+It would return many times over the next few centuries until health, living standards and medicine in Britain improved.

 The invention of the printing press meant that medical information spread more quickly than before.